picosonic/js13k-2022/devdiary/diary.md

 * Detective game where you have to solve a murder
 * Preventing nuclear war by hacking launch systems
 * Playing as death trying to capture beings who's number is up
-* Rolling 3D cube over a course, but with a limited set of moves
+* Rolling 3D cube over a perilous course, but with a limited set of moves

 Here is a rough diary of progress as posted on [Twitter](https://twitter.com/femtosonic) and taken from notes and [commit logs](https://github.com/picosonic/js13k-2022/commits/)..